-If you want to access your router only to change parental controls, check to see if your supplier doesn’t already have options for this either through your online account or via app.
-Sky, BT and TalkTalk, for example, all offer parental settings that can be easily changed through your account and/or on a dedicated app.
+If you only want to access your router to change parental controls, your ISP may support this through your online account or via an app.
+BT, Sky and TalkTalk all offer parental settings that can be easily changed in one of these ways.

-If you are using a router provided by your internet supplier, you may be able to access router settings in the following ways:
+On a standard ISP router, you may be able to access the router’s settings menu in the following ways:

 Using an admin key (this should be printed under your Wi-Fi password and username)

 Using an app